Ling-144-winter2022-team-3/final-project/outline.md

 Code-Switching Boundary Detection , Word Tokenization, and Part of Speech Tagging Initialize a list titled nlp_processed_sentences to contain all the language-compartmentalized, word tokenized, part of speech-tagged sentences.
-For each item in the list_of_sentences, identify all the boundaries or switching points from English to Mandarin and vice-versa.
+For each index i in range(len(list_of_sentences)), identify all the boundaries or switching points from English to Mandarin and vice-versa.
 (Note that we are interested in the part of speech of the word following each switching point.)
 Then compartmentalize each sentence into all-Mandarin word sequences and all-English word sequences by splitting it at language boundaries before you finally tag the part of speech of every all-Mandarin sequence and tag the part of speech of every all-English sequence.

 i = 18